kboyd/scons_r/README.md

 -----

-In a `SConstruct` or `SConscript` file, create an environment including the R tool and process an R script names `input.r` using
+In a `SConstruct` or `SConscript` file, create an environment including the R tool and process an R script named `input.r` with the following python code.

 ```python
 env = Environment(tools=['scons_r'])